 Bordering on the private.
 People showing off their homes to the public is nothing new.
 In the 18th century, the Swedish king fashionably invited guests to his bed chamber as he was being dressed.
 Today’s home decorating articles are matched by Carl Larsson’s 100-year-old paintings.
 He promoted both his art and home decorating ideals in books published around the world.
 Where do you draw the line between private and public?

-Download the Nationalmuseum app from App Store or Google Play and chose Public Space for text or audio guides to the exhibition.
+Download the app "A guided tour" from App Store or Google Play and chose Public Space for text or audio guides to the exhibition.

 In Collaboration with Jernhusen